apollographql/apollo-client-nextjs/package/README.md

 Generally, `useSuspenseQuery` will only suspend until the initial response is received.
 In most cases, you get a full response, but if you use multipart response features like the `@defer` directive, you will only get a partial response.
 Without further handling, your component will now render with partial data - but the request will still keep running in the background.
-This is a worst-case scenario because your server will have to bear the load of that request, but the client will not get the complete data anyways.
+This is a worst-case scenario because your server will have to bear the load of that request, but the client will not get the complete data anyways.<br/>
 To handle this, you can apply one of two different strategies:

 - remove `@defer` fragments from your query